dharmendraprajapatii/phpassignment/README.md

 ## Known Limitations / Next Steps

 - Address normalization is improved via geocoding, but still not a full postal-address parser for highly ambiguous addresses.
-- The service uses LocalStack S3 only, which satisfies the assignment minimum but does not model a richer AWS event pipeline.
+- The service uses LocalStack S3 only, which satisfies the work minimum but does not model a richer AWS event pipeline.
 - A more exhaustive timezone-boundary regression test would strengthen confidence further.
 - Production hardening could add caching, retry backoff tuning, and structured observability around external APIs.